-How many times can we keep asking the same someone 'to do' or 'to stop doing' before finally giving up?
+How many times can we keep asking the same someone 'to do' or 'stop doing' the same thing before finally giving up?

 The answer is never, because the nagger and naggee have a special relationship that neither wants to give up or even change.

-The nagger can shake her or his head in mock or real frustration while feeling above / better than.
+The nagger can shake her or his head in mock or real frustration while feeling 'better than'.
 He or she can use their best what’s-wrong-with-you-voice to ask, Why can’t you do (or not do) the simplest thing?

 So, the situation, if not wonderful, is at least okay.
 Right?

-Even if nagging is just a small part of the relationship, it is still negative, and relationships between nagger and naggee has been known to spiral drainward.
+Maybe not.
+Even if nagging is just a small part of the relationship, it is still negative, and the relationship between nagger and naggee has been known to spiral drainward.

-*If you are the one being nagged, well then, start or stop, problem solved.
-And no, it does not feel good to ‘let them have their way', but if you do or stop quietly, you can take your relationship to the next level.
+Here are some ways to let it go: *If you are the one being nagged, well then, start or stop, problem solved.
+Although it does not feel good to let them have their way, you can take your relationship to the next level.

 *As for you, the nagger, consider picking your battles.
-Can you let go of this particular one?
 Would the world end if you did not get your way?
-Besides, suddenly stopping that nagging flow of words is sometimes enough to push the naggee right into starting or stopping.
+And sometimes stopping that nagging flow of words is enough to push the naggee right into starting or stopping.

-*Another option is to 'say' with consequences; decide if it is that important, and then clearly say how far you are not willing to go and what will happen if that line is crossed.
+*Another option for the nagger is to stop nagging and state the consequences; decide if it is that important, and then clearly say how far you are not willing to go; and then say what will happen if that line is crossed.
 And never bluff.

 Whether you are the nagger or naggee, if you are unsure about stopping, try it for a week.
 You just might enjoy the smoother, more tranquil relationship enough to keep it.